HarmVanDerVegt/UTGWorkshop/README.md

 To generate tests for a class or for an individual function, press the `Generate tests` button above the corresponding class or function.

-Save the generated tests in a file in the `codiumai` folder.
+Save the generated tests in a file in the main folder.

 ## Notes on source files
 Can't include meta comments in the source file or CodiumAI will pick them up.